mastermakrela-rwth/ouichefs/submission/documentation.typ

     dentry cache, because the user hasn't accessed them yet, in that case they have only `inode` and `dentry` doesn't exist.
 + `ouichefs_file_in_use` is used to check whether a file is used.
-  - We know that this approach by iterating over every process, grabbing their open files and checking their inode against our inode is highly inefficient.
-However, our attempts to use the `i_count` field of `struct inode` failed as there were many side effects increasing and also not increasing the `i_count` field in a way we needed it to.
-We really spent a lot of time on this issue and did not find a better way to solve this issue.
+  - Originally, we iterated over every process, grabbed their open files and checked their inode against our inode.
+This is highly inefficient, but we didn't find a better way to solve this issue until we joined the last Q&A session and learned about the `i_readcount` and `i_writecount` fields of `struct inode`.
+We now check, whether one of these fields are non-zero, which yields the result we want.
+You can still check out our old "implementation" under `ouichefs_file_in_use_legacy`.

 == Eviction policies